Legendre-signed partition numbers: Notation and preliminaries

 \subsection{A comment on the scope of this paper}

-As discussed in the introduction, our primary focus in this paper is on asymptotic formulae for the Legendre-signed partition numbers $𝔭(n,χ_p)$ for odd primes as well as a similar formula for $𝔭(n,χ_2)$.
-However, the majority of the techniques and derivations in this paper may be easily generalized and applied to, say, partition numbers $𝔭(n,𝜓)$ signed by general Dirichlet characters $𝜓$.
+As discussed in the introduction, our primary focus in this paper is on asymptotic formulae for the Legendre-signed partition numbers $\fp(n,\xc_p)$ for odd primes, as well as a similar formula for $\fp(n,\xc_2)$.
+However, the majority of the techniques and derivations in this paper may be easily generalized and applied to, say, partition numbers $\fp(n,\xy)$ signed by general Dirichlet characters $\xy$.

-We restrict our focus to $𝔭(n,χ_p)$ and $𝔭(n,χ_2)$ here for the relative ease of the associated analyses and derivations.
-As the reader is likely to observe in section \ref{sec:intro}, even in these simple cases the formulae for $𝔭(n,f)$ can involve unwieldy constants and expressions.
-In addition, in sections \ref{sec:5} and \ref{sec:Kron}, where $𝔭(n,χ_5)$ and $𝔭(n,χ_2)$ are treated, respectively, one sees that the applications of the Hardy-Littlewood method to the analyses of $𝔭(n,f)$ can noticeably vary even among cases where $f$ is a primitive quadratic character.
+We restrict our focus to $\fp(n,\xc_p)$ and $\fp(n,\xc_2)$ here for the relative ease of the associated analyses and derivations.
+As the reader is likely to observe in section \ref{sec:intro}, even in these simple cases the formulae for $\fp(n,f)$ can involve unwieldy constants and expressions.
+In addition, in sections \ref{sec:5} and \ref{sec:Kron}, where $\fp(n,\xc_5)$ and $\fp(n,\xc_2)$ are treated, respectively, one sees that our applications of the Hardy-Littlewood method can noticeably vary even among cases where $f$ is a primitive quadratic character.
 As such, it is only natural that our attention be restricted here.